 Grounding yourself is an excellent way to quickly bring yourself back to earth.
-Visualisation techniques are everywhere but learning an exercise to help ground yourself while breathing through whatever you are dealing with is a pretty quick way to overcome whatever it is you are feeling.
+Visualisation techniques are everywhere but learning an exercise to help ground.
+Doing this while breathing is a pretty quick way to overcome whatever it is you are feeling.

 Here’s one that I do:

 The final nail in the coffin of overwhelm that day was to do a short meditation.
-It’s probably a no brainer for many of us but meditation is the best and most sure fire way to get you back in touch with your connection to spirit/higher power/god – whatever your deity is and break away from the monkey mind so well known in buddhist texts.
+It’s probably a no brainer for many of us.
+Meditation is the best and most sure fire way to get you back in touch.
+Break away from the monkey mind so well known in buddhist texts.

 I still like guided meditations the best as calming my mind down in absolute silence is no mean feat!
 Plus, the other benefit to meditation is that it brings you back to focusing on your breathing which also calms!

 Panic attacks are now gone but overwhem still lingers.
 The good news is that there are tools available (free and paid for).
 Tools to help with all of the confusion and overwhelm that comes with learning new things.
 Or when striving to set yourself on a different path that your family and friends may not understand or endorse!